Skip to main content

 You can also contact one of the coordinators: Christophe Golé, Reyes Lázaro, Abril Navarro.

-Sponsored by the Department of East Asian Languages and Cultures, Five College Center for World Languages, the Kahn Liberal Arts Institute, Lewis Global Studies Center, Smith College libraries, the Department of Spanish and Portuguese, and the translation studies concentration.
+Sponsored by the Department of Anthropology, the Department of East Asian Languages and Cultures, Five College Center for World Languages, the Kahn Liberal Arts Institute, Lewis Global Studies Center, Smith College libraries, the Department of Spanish and Portuguese, and the translation studies concentration.

 International Graphic Novel Pop-Up Display